BenMcGarry/AzureIoTLab/_docs/03data/powerbi.md

     ![Power BI Dashboard]({{ site.baseurl }}/img/powerbidash.png)

-1. We will also need Power BI for later on in the lab, go to the [Power BI Download page](https://powerbi.microsoft.com/en-us/desktop/) and click **Advanced Download Options**.
-Download and install Power BI Desktop.
+1. Now we will use the Power BI Desktop application for the second dashboard, go to the [Power BI Download page](https://powerbi.microsoft.com/en-us/desktop/) and click **Advanced Download Options**.
+Download and install the Power BI Desktop application choosing **PBIDesktop_x64.msi** when prompted for which file to download.

     Once installed it will ask for you to sign in, use the same account you used for the online version of Power BI.